-The hardtop consists of a fiberglass top and sun roof, supported by the windshield in the front and stainless steel supports in the back.
+The hardtop consists of a fiberglass top supported by the windshield in the front and powder coated aluminum legs in the back.
 It is designed to accommodate radio antennas, radar antennas and navigation lights.
+It could also be equipped with optional outriggers and/or rod holders.